KentoHardRok/ostensible.info/content/Networking Info/Securing the Config copy.md

 #### Here I will just remind you that ACLs exist and you should use them.
 There are examples of things to filter but ultimately this is something you have to decide on in your environment.

 ### Aux Port access
-line AUX has a lot of privleges that make it dangeous and it should be secured in most cases, and by secured I mean disabled.
+line AUX has a lot of privileges that make it dangerous and it should be secured in most cases, and by secured I mean disabled.
 This is of course you dont intend to use it for things like password recovery.
 Here is how you do that:
 ```cisco
 line aux 0
  transport input none